 - Training content (and possibly recruitment of speakers)

-- Information display on devices and flat panels through the venue
+- Information to be displayed on devices and flat panels throughout the venue

 - Social media conversation guidance